 While the second one is for smashing purpose and is used by professional players, the third one is also for professionals, but for those players who found the noise of hitting the shuttlecock unpleasant.
 Both these types output a powerful performance.

 In my personal experience, the best brands to consider are– Yonex, Cosco and Silver Sports.
 The top-notch players use Yonex titanium, multifilament and monofilament strings.
 While Silver Sports offers the best customer care.

-Read below for the 5 things to consider while buying a racquet:
+Read below for the 5 things to consider while choosing the right badminton racket:

 - Playing style: Your playing style matters the most.
 If you are an all-rounder then racket should be easy to move and provide better flexibility.

 - Handle grip: The grip should be neither cushiony nor sticky.
 Look out for synthetic rubber grip since it provides efficiency.
 The synthetic grips are better than towel grips because they don’t require much replacement.
 While the towel grips are best for players who have sweaty palms.

 - Racket weight: Usually light weighted or head-light racquets improve your performance and make it easy for you to carry it during the game.
 Yonex Voltric FB can be the best option in lightweight racquets.